pjpooh34/accelerate/Downloads/get-content-ai/README.md

-# GetContentAI
+# Get Content AI

-This is the initial file structure for GetContentAI project.
+This is a working starter project for Vite + React deployed on Vercel.